Solver Parameters

 ... readout_thermalization=rt)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

 Boolean flag indicating whether the system adds a delay.

-• reduce_intersample_correlation=true—Adds delay.
+• reduce_intersample_correlation=True: Adds delay.

-• reduce_intersample_correlation=false (default)—Does not add delay.
+• reduce_intersample_correlation=False (default): Does not add delay.

 Important